 Do I really need to make a list of the things you can do in Hawaii?
 There is no way you can get bored there even if you do nothing but stare at its breathtaking nature.
 Plus, the weather in Hawaii is just like you’d imagine weather in paradise would be: perfect.
 Not to hot, not too cold, leaving you more space to enjoy your favorite outdoor activities such as hiking, climbing, surfing, biking, swimming, sailing, visiting new places, and many more.
 Who knows, you might even get the chance to practice outdoor activities and sports you’ve never practiced before.
 Hawaii is full of surprises, and so are its inhabitants.
 If you want to be one of them, once in awhile you have to surprise yourself too!

-I’ve read somewhere that if a dream you have excites you and at the same time terrifies you, you must pursue it.
+I know that if a dream you have excites you, and at the same time terrifies you, you must pursue it.
 If moving to Hawaii is this dream for you then by all means, go for it.
-Make it come true and please send us some pictures from there, I need some inspiration for my next Hawaii oil painting 🙂 Thank you for reading!
+Make it come true and please send us some pictures and share your story!
+Thank you!